QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 Both can be used to compute the optimal policy, but is one faster or more accurate?

-There are two parts to this story
+There are two parts to this story.

-First, on a theoretical level, the two methods are essentially isomorphic
+First, on a theoretical level, the two methods are essentially isomorphic.

-In particular, they converge at  the same rate
+In particular, they converge at  the same rate.

-We'll prove this in just a moment
+We'll prove this in just a moment.

-The other side of the story is the accuracy of the numerical implementation
+The other side of the story is the accuracy of the numerical implementation.

-It turns out that, once we actually implement these two routines, time iteration is more accurate than value function iteration
+It turns out that, once we actually implement these two routines, time iteration is more accurate than value function iteration.

-More on this below
+More on this below.

 Equivalent Dynamics
 ---------------------

-Let's talk about the theory first
+Let's talk about the theory first.

-To explain the connection between the two algorithms, it helps to understand the notion of equivalent dynamics
+To explain the connection between the two algorithms, it helps to understand the notion of equivalent dynamics.

-(This concept is very helpful in many other contexts as well)
+(This concept is very helpful in many other contexts as well).

-Suppose that we have a function :math:`g \colon X \to X` where :math:`X` is a given set
+Suppose that we have a function :math:`g \colon X \to X` where :math:`X` is a given set.

 The pair :math:`(X, g)` is sometimes called a **dynamical system** and we associate it with trajectories of the form